AKUKe/apifest-oauth20/README.md

 You can set the server to run in SSL only mode if setting ***oauth20.https*** to true
 ***oauth20.keystore.path*** and ***oauth20.keystore.password*** allow you to set the ssl certificate for the server

-You can set the server to run in production mode, which will restrict the access to authenticated uers (see /oauth20/login endpoint) to the endpoints used for sensitive administration (see endpoint descriptions at the end)
+You can set the server to run in **production mode**, which will restrict the access to authenticated users (see /oauth20/login endpoint) to the administration endpoints (see endpoint descriptions & access restrictions at the end)

 ***oauth20.production.mode***